xtasherx/sparkCode/instructions.md

 You'll also need to setup the React application(under lyrics_api/swift-lyrics-react) - Instructions are also in the readme, and the default React readme included in the project

 ### API Description
 The backend is a simple API for searching and storing lyrics.
 The lyrics should have an album, song, and the text of the lyrics.
-The API supports paging, filtering/sorting coming soon.
+The API supports paging, filtering, sorting.

 The current frontend app is minimal - it is a basic React app, with a few dependencies, mainly bootstrap.